 - 5. Shut the gray water dump valve, and turn off the pump switch once you have determined that there are no problems. - 6.
-Open the black water dump valve, and turn on the macerator pump switch.

-- 7. Monitor the tank as it empties.
+Open the black water dump valve, and turn on the macerator pump switch. - 7.
+Monitor the tank as it empties.
 The pump will run louder when the tank is empty. - 8.
 Turn off the pump switch once the tank is empty. - 9.
-Flush the black tank, and operate the macerator while it is flushing. - 10.
-Turn off the flush system, then turn off the macerator. - 11.
+Flush the black tank, and operate the macerator while it is flushing.

+- 10. Turn off the flush system, then turn off the macerator. - 11.
 Close the black water dump valve.

-- 12. Add tank chemicals and the amount of water recommended by the chemical manufacturer. - 13.
+- Add tank chemicals and the amount of water recommended by the chemical manufacturer.
+If the coach is equipped with two black tanks, add tank chemicals to both via the toilets. - 13.
 Drain the gray tank next to help flush out the macerator and sewer hose. - 14.
 Open the gray water dump valve. - 15.
 Turn on the pump switch. - 16.
 Monitor the tank as it empties.
 The pump will run louder when the tank is empty. - 17.
 Turn off the pump switch once the tank is empty. - 18.
 Flush the gray tank, and operate the macerator while it is flushing (if equipped). - 19.
 Turn off the flush system, then turn off the macerator. - 20.
 Close the gray water dump valve.